cosmotim/cosmotim.github.io/index.md

 ##### Columbia University
 ##### Nov.2019
 ##### New York, NY
-* Modified the user interface with GUI package from MatLab.
+* Modified the user interface with GUI from MatLab.
 * Calculated the impedance and nyquist plot.

 #### Olivine defect structure calculation with Quantum ESPRESSO